AI trainer/educator: the complete hiring guide

 This creates a curriculum problem most companies don’t anticipate.
 You can’t build a training program in January and run it all year.
 The tools change.
 The capabilities evolve.
 The best practices shift.

-One company I know about compressed a 12-month curriculum redesign into 45 days using AI and agile feedback.
-That’s the pace you need.
+One company compressed a 12-month curriculum redesign into 45 days using AI and agile feedback.
+That is the pace you need.
+Around 11.8 million workers in shrinking occupations may need to transition to different roles by 2030.
 Your trainer needs to be comfortable with continuous iteration, not perfected courses.

 Traditional instructional designers think in semesters.
 AI trainers need to think in sprints.